-What I love most about his pattern is you get the look of ruffles, without adding a big bulky ruffle right across the chest.
+- I love that you get the look of ruffles, without adding a big bulky ruffle right across the chest.
 (I’ve tried on so many ruffle tops like that and I still have not found one that is flattering, lol)

-I drafted a pattern for women in sizes small through xl.
+- I drafted a pattern for women in sizes small through xl.
 I had a hard time calculating the elastic cut sizes, especially for the arms.
 We’re all so different and everyone carries their weight in different areas, so I decided to leave out the elastic measurements and included instructions for taking your own arm and chest measurements for a custom fit on the elastic.
 (So whether your upper arm is fit and trim or a bit flabby, you can customize the fit of the sleeve for your most flattering look!)

 FYI, I am wearing a medium.